dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 > Añadir sobre la capacidad de detección.
 > El primero de TIE van solo a por una y el segundo por al menos una??? revisar PUEDE QUE SÍ, PORQUE la sensibilidad de deteccion de ctdna es muy baja trackeando solo una mutaciñon.

+The NGS-based assessment of ctDNA has captured most of the attention of the current literature

 One of the earliest key studies that supported this approach was led by Tie et al., and was performed in a prospective cohort of 230 CRC stage II patients (trial ACTRN12612000326897), where postoperative ctDNA-positive status was related to higher risk of recurrence among those patients that were not treated with adjuvant chemotherapy (HR = 18; 95%CI = 7.9-40).
 To discern the presence of ctDNA/MRD, the group initially studied FFPE tumor tissues in search for the variant with the highest allele frequency, using a targeted multiplex PCR aiming for 15 genes relevant to CRC cancer.
 Subsequently, those predominant variants were tracked using personalized Safe-SeqS assays, which rely on the use of Unique Molecular Identifiers (UMIs) to enable enhanced error correction and calling of low frequency variants [@kindeDetectionQuantificationRare2011].
 The finding of said mutations was used as the criterion for patient classification into ctDNA-positive or -negative groups.
 This initial approximation rendered a sensitivity of 48% and a specificity of 100% for predicting recurrence at a timepoint of 36 months, which pointed to the great capacity of tumor-informed assays to discard MRD and hinted at the need of tracking multiple variants in each patient for increasing sensitivity [@tieCirculatingTumorDNA2016].

-The growing evidence for the clinical utility of ctDNA in the postoperative setting encouraged the same group to conduct a series of related clinical trials aimed at evidencing the benefit of ctDNA determination to guide the adjuvant therapy: escalation of treatment in ctDNA-positive patients and de-escalation in ctDNA-negative patients.
+The growing evidence for the clinical utility of ctDNA in the postoperative setting encouraged the same group to conduct a series of related clinical trials aimed at evidencing the benefit of a ctDNA-guided handling of the adjuvant therapy, comprised of treatment escalation in ctDNA-positive patients and de-escalation in ctDNA-negative patients.
 These prospective interventional studies —DYNAMIC, DYNAMIC-III and DYNAMIC-Rectal— assess patients with CRC stage II, stage III and locally advanced rectal cancer, respectively, which undergo randomization after surgery into one of two groups: patients receiving treatment according to their ctDNA status and patients receiving conventional treatment.
 Importantly, to determine the presence of ctDNA, the studies adopted the aforementioned Safe-SeqS tumor-informed approach.

 The DYNAMIC trial has revealed insightful results about